 - identify and describe South Berwick's public facilities and services; and - assess the adequacy of these services to handle current and projected demands.

-Town expenditures are discussed in detail in the Fiscal Analysis Chapter.
+town expenditures are discussed in detail in the Fiscal Analysis Chapter.
+The complete Capital Investment Plan (CIP) is included in the Fiscal Capacity Section.